 Run by two nonprofits in cooperation with the Indonesian government, The Four Paws Forest School has been setting up a new rehabilitation project for orangutans in Borneo.
 Led by a primatologist, the goal of the school is to provide young orangutans with the skills needed to survive in the wild they typically would have learned from their mothers.

 The non-profit includes 15 caregivers, a biologist, and two veterinarians that have been caring for eight orangutan orphans that all lost their mothers from the palm oil, tropical timber, and coal industries.
 Orangutans remain one of the most critically endangered species on the planet.

-“The goal of the project is to train these orangutans so that in a few years, when they reach the appropriate age, they will be able to return to a natural forest and live there completely free and independent,” Dr. Preuschoft explains on the nonprofit's website.
+“The goal of the project is to train these orangutans so that in a few years, when they reach the appropriate age, they will be able to return to a natural forest and live there completely free and independent,” Dr. Preuschoft explained.

 The orangutans aren't the only ones learning new skills.
 Their caregivers are also learning along with them, like ways to discover fruit and other edible wild plants in the forest.
-As reported in Fast Company, a tree-climbing specialist, who trains firefighters and others how to climb trees, gave the caretakers lessons on how to safely climb high into the canopy.
+A tree-climbing specialist, who trains firefighters and others how to climb trees, gave the caretakers lessons on how to safely climb high into the canopy.

 Though Four Paws isn't the only sanctuary for orangutans, each school has the same goal.
 Before an orangutan can pass Forest School, it must be able to build nests, find food in the forest, and identify natural enemies.
 It must of course also be adept at climbing the 15-20 meter high trees.